nthndnn/laravel-countries/README.md

 [![Codecov](https://img.shields.io/codecov/c/gh/nthndnn/laravel-countries?token=YF9BTSH4GN&style=flat-square)](https://app.codecov.io/gh/nthndnn/laravel-countries)
 [![StyleCI](https://github.styleci.io/repos/424978710/shield)](https://github.styleci.io/repos/424978710)

 Laravel Countries provides database migrations and syncing capabilities in order to sync continents, currencies and currencies.

-Laravel Countries package uses the [REST Countries](https://restcountries.com/) API to maintain an up-to-date list of countries.
+The package uses the [REST Countries](https://restcountries.com/) API to maintain an up-to-date list of countries.
 This is in contrast to a lot of existing libraries, which rely on data stored in the repository and often becomes out-of-date.

 ## Installation